aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 This is primarily done via a configured TTL for each cached entry, with an upper bound of 180 days to avoid caching entries permanently.
 User should define the TTL based on how frequently the underlying query data changes.
 User can bypass reading responses from the cache for queries that require stronger consistency.

 In the case when the configured TTL is too long and causes stale data to be returned from the cache, there are a couple of options to mitigate this issue:
-- Specify a configurable cache key prefix to allow multi‑tenant separation within a shared cache cluster.
-The cache key prefix can help segregate the keyspace of one application use-case from another, so the user can scan for and delete only keys with that particular prefix from the valkey server to clear the cache for only 1 application use-case without affecting other application use-cases.
+- Specify a configurable cache key prefix to separate applications or statically partitioned connections within a shared cache cluster.
+The cache key prefix can help segregate the keyspace of one application use-case from another, so the user can scan for and delete only keys with that particular prefix from the Valkey server to clear the cache for only one application use-case without affecting other application use-cases.
+The prefix is static for a cache connection and does not track per-request database authorization context.
 - Flushing all data from the Valkey server (via a `FLUSHALL` command) so that it can be re-hydrated from the database again with fresh values.

 ### Query result correctness

 Query cache entry is indexed by a hashed caching key containing the following parts:
-- Database username - different database users can have different permissions on various tables.
+- Configured database username - different database users can have different permissions on various tables.
-- Database catalog/schema name - same table name can exist in a different database catalog/schema which contains different data
+- Tracked database catalog/schema name - the same table name can exist in a different database catalog/schema which contains different data.
 - The SQL query string

+[!WARNING]
+> The Remote Query Cache Plugin does not support caching queries whose results depend on dynamic database session state, including state used to implement multi-tenancy.
+Examples include roles, session authorization, schema or search path, the current database or catalog, and custom variables or parameters used by row-level security policies.
+More generally, do not cache a query if session state can change which data it may access or which database objects it uses.
+This state is not included in the cache key, so the query might receive a cached response generated for a different tenant or authorization context.
+>
+> The username in the cache key is the username configured when the connection is created.
+A cache hit is returned without sending the query to the database.
+Therefore, database access controls, including row-level security policies, are not re-evaluated before the cached response is returned.
+>
+> Applications that use dynamic database session state for multi-tenancy should not cache read queries whose results can vary between tenants or authorization contexts.

 All queries inside a multi-statement transaction are inherently atomically consistent.
 When a readonly query is executed inside a multi-statement transaction, we can’t serve the query result from the cache because of consistency guarantee such as read-after-write consistency for a transaction would be violated.
 As a result, we need to fetch the query result from the database, and do a best-effort update to the cache with the new result set we fetched from the database.
 That way the subsequent queries that are standalone can fetch the newly updated result from the cache.